 “God is love.”
 Though short, this sentence is a statement of eternal magnitude and significance.
 Never was more meaning encapsulated in so few words than in this short sentence – “God is love.”
 The Apostle John stated this truth twice in his first epistle (cf. 1 John 4:8, 16).
 The message of this short verse reverberates throughout the Bible!

-Some clarifications are necessary before any further elaboration of this glorious statement is attempted.
+Some clarifications, though, are necessary before any further elaboration of this glorious statement is attempted.
 When John wrote that “God is love”, he was not saying that “love” is the complete revelation of God.
-In fact, he has already written in the same epistle that “God is light” (1 John 1:5); and that refers to God’s holy nature (cf. John 3:18–21; 1 John 1:5–10).
-So love is not the only attribute that adequately describes God.
+In fact, he has already written in the same epistle that “God is light” (1 John 1:5), which refers to God’s holy nature (cf. John 3:18–21; 1 John 1:5–10).
+So, love is not the only attribute that adequately describes God.
 God cannot be fully explained by one of His attributes alone.
 Love is not the only perception we ought to have of Him.
 Neither was the Apostle John implying that “love is God”.
-The emphasis of the saying, “God is love”, is that in God alone can one fully view what true love is; and only by His enablement that one can have the power to express true love.
+The emphasis of the saying, “God is love”, is that in God alone can one fully view what true love is, and only by His enablement can one have the power to express true love.

 The declaration that “God is love” not only reveals God as a loving God, but also portrays love as natural and essential to His divine glory.
 All of God’s will and all of His works are draped in His glorious love.
 In nature and essence, He is “God of love” (2 Corinthians 13:11).

 God is perfect, and His love is perfect too.
 God is unfathomable, and hence His love is beyond our full grasp.
 But the knowledge that God is full of perfect and infinite love enables us to draw near to Him with full assurance of faith for pardon and redemption.